 Conclusion

-For a more hands-on perspective, from an experience electric skateboard user, visit the websiteOpens in a new tab. of a popular Japanese vlogger.
+For a more hands-on perspective, from an experience electric skateboard user, visit the website of a popular Japanese vlogger.
 Here, you get first-hand experience on the laws, where to skateboard, and safety tips to help improve your electric skateboard experience in japan.
 You should try to read up on the road laws of japan yourself.
-Since the laws are written in Japanese, you can read a translated version, relating to electric skateboards hereOpens in a new tab..
+Since the laws are written in Japanese, you can read a translated version, relating to electric skateboards here.
 In the event you are pulled over by the police for operating an electric skateboard in public, you can show them the laws if it is in your favor and they should let you go.
 It is worth noting that the law in Japan is rather strict and where you are in the wrong, you risk facing severe punishment and fines, so endeavor to obey them at all times.

 times.